B is for Bridges (an alphabet of autism and grace)

 The idea behind these picture books was to give Kyle an idea of where he was in time and a promise that we were indeed coming back, something, once he was able to tell us, he was terrified might not happen.
 Finally knowing this broke my breaking heart, so we did our best to make him feel safe and secure while we were gone.
 Still, we felt we had to go at some point for our own health and marriage as well as his learning that others love him, can take good care of him and he can trust that we will come home to him.

 These homemade books offered simple activities and reassurances for the days we were gone in pictures he might love, most clipped from magazines, a few drawn by his hand.
 The pages were numbered with the date to help him count the days along with the calendar hanging in the kitchen.
 It eased my mama heart to make them for him.
 Oh, how I needed to get away and yet dreaded it at the same time.

 The cut-and-paste collage-style has a certain charm and a healing process all its own.
 I recommend it.
 However, today there are professional options where you can just upload your own photos and add a few words.
 Have fun trying Pinhole Press, Shutterfly or Chatbooks.

 Bridges are a recurrent theme in my life.
 Bridges open a way, they make passage possible, they connect divided parts.
-We are still building bridges to Kyle today, but also to people in teams for Kyle's health and education.
-Of course, as parents we are building bridges to all of our children, but the ones to Kyle have the longest to span and sway in the strongest winds.
+We are still building bridges to Mac today, but also to people in teams for Mac's health and education.
+Of course, as parents we are building bridges to all of our children, but the ones to Mac have the longest to span and sway in the strongest winds.